 Starting from the moment you get a response to your application, how has the company managed your interview experience?

-During your walk-in interview, was it made clear who you would be meeting?
+During your walk-in interview, was it made clear who you would be meeting with?

-Was there someone to greet and show you to the interview room?
+Was there someone to greet and show you in the interview room?

 Also, pay attention to the kind of questions they ask during your interview, do they repeat questions?

-Usually, after the interviewer is done asking you questions, they will also give you the opportunity to ask them a few questions.
+Usually, after the interviewer is done asking you questions, they will also allow you to ask them a few questions.